In just 5 minutes you’ll have creamy and soft scrambled eggs. Say goodbye to those gooey or runny eggs, try my simple

 Instead, use the stove and they’ll be ready in 5 minutes.

-Third, cook scrambled eggs low and slow – with a little bit of coconut oil – on a skillet.
+Step 3.
+Cook the eggs low and slow– with a little bit of coconut oil.

 I’ve tested scrambled eggs with butter and coconut oil and coconut oil wins HANDS DOWN every time.

-You’ll also also want to use a silicone spatula or a rubber spatula to help keep the curds from breaking into small pieces.
+Tip: You’ll want to use a silicone spatula or a rubber spatula to help keep the curds from breaking into small pieces.